HilaHorizon/Carb-Inspector/README.md

 ## Model code

+For your convinience, we attached our source code in two differnt formats:

-Appears as  a .ipynb file in: carb_inspector_model.ipynb
+A .ipynb file in: carb_inspector_model.ipynb

-Appears as a .py file in: carb_inspector_model.py
+A .py file in: carb_inspector_model.py

+The two files contain the same code.

 ## Carb Inspector - API/UI